 Average Weather in Fargo North Dakota, United States

-In Fargo, the temperature typically varies from 2°F to 83°F over the course of the year, and is rarely below -18°F or above 90°F.
+In Fargo, the summers are long and warm; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 2°F to 83°F and is rarely below -18°F or above 90°F.

 The warm season lasts for 4.1 months, from May 16 to September 20, with an average daily high temperature above 69°F. The hottest day of the year is July 24, with an average high of 83°F and low of 61°F.

 The cold season lasts for 3.4 months, from November 26 to March 6, with an average daily high temperature below 32°F. The coldest day of the year is January 15, with an average low of 2°F and high of 19°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature